IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 1. The first thing that happens in marbles is registering our admin `user` with our network's `COP`.
 If successful, the `COP` will send Marbles transaction certificates that the SDK will store for us in our local file system.
 1. When the admin creates a new marble from the user interface the SDK will create an invocation transaction.
-1. This create marble transaction gets built as a `proposal` to invoke the chaincode function `init_marble()`.
+1. The create marble transaction gets built as a `proposal` to invoke the chaincode function `init_marble()`.
 The `proposal` was created in part by signing transaction certificates that were generated from our networks COP.
 1. Marbles (via the SDK) will send this `proposal` to a `peer` for endorsement.
-1. The `peer` will simulation the transaction by running the go function `init_marble()` and record any changes it attempted to write to the `ledger`.
+1. The `peer` will simulate the transaction by running the Go function `init_marble()` and record any changes it attempted to write to the `ledger`.
 1. If the function returns successfully the `peer` will endorse the `proposal` and send it back to Marbles.
 Errors will also be sent back, but they will not be endorsed.
 1. Marbles (via the SDK), will then send the endorsed `proposal` to the `orderer`.
 1. The `orderer` will organize a sequence of `proposals` from the whole network.
 It will check the sequence of transactions is valid by looking for transactions that conflict with each other.
 Any transactions that cannot be added to the block because of conflicts will be marked as errors.
 The `orderer` will broadcast the new block to all peers.